sdiehl/stephendiehl.com/posts/ghc_01.md

 extraPkgConfs :: [PkgConfRef] -> [PkgConfRef]
 ```

-To modify the given dynflagas with a filepath, the following function can be
+To modify the given dynflags with a filepath, the following function can be
 used to extend the state.

 ```haskell